petehunt/dslpy/README.txt

-== xhpy overview ==
+== dslpy overview ==

 This framework was extracted from best practices at Facebook and has been thouroughly thought out and used in production in a mobile/www geolocation app.

-xhpy provides the following capabilities:
+dslpy provides the following capabilities:
   * Domain-specific language syntax: using <?lang ... ?>, you can insert arbitrary languages inline with Python and treat them as expressions.
 This can be extended with plugins known as macros.
   * A complete implementation of HTML syntax and generation that allows for modular code reuse
   * Partial implementations of other languages (js, css, shell, sql)
-  * A dependency-management system for including files (xhpy.rez)
+  * A dependency-management system for including files (dslpy.rez)

 I chose to use the <?html ?> syntax because it's arguably cleaner and, more importantly, forbids string concatenation.
 With a function call one could still override the escaping using raw string concatenation; not so with the custom syntax.
 I understand that this is controversial; with a simple script we can convert this to use strings or external files.

-=== xhpy DSL syntax ===
+=== dslpy DSL syntax ===

-To enable the import hook to allow this syntax, you must call xhpy.macros.install().
+To enable the import hook to allow this syntax, you must call dslpy.macros.install().

 You can create your own macros, too.
-See a simple example at xhpy.lang.repr.
+See a simple example at dslpy.lang.repr.

-=== xhpy HTML tutorial ===
+=== dslpy HTML tutorial ===
-Use the <?html ... ?> to insert xhpy markup.
-When inserting a tag, xhpy will look at the current environment to see if there is a *Node class that exists. i.e. this piece of
+Use the <?html ... ?> to insert dslpy markup.
+When inserting a tag, dslpy will look at the current environment to see if there is a *Node class that exists. i.e. this piece of
 code:
 {{{